 Huawei has been aggressively pursuing its goal to keep dominating the midrange and smartphone market with frequent smartphone launches.
-Earlier this year, the Chinese mammoth introduced its midrange Huawei Y7 Prime 2019 (Review) in Pakistan, and now it launched Huawei P30 Lite, the toned down version of its flagship P30 Pro.
+Earlier this year, the Chinese mammoth introduced its midrange Huawei Y7 Prime 2019 in Pakistan, and now it launched Huawei P30 Lite – the toned-down version of its flagship P30 Pro.

-As the name suggests, Huawei P30 Lite inherits the P30 series DNA, so it borrows a lot of characteristics from its elder siblings, but at the same time, it also retains its own identity of being a mid-range phone in an affordable price bracket.
+As the name suggests, Huawei P30 Lite inherits the P30 series DNA, so it borrows a lot of characteristics from its elder siblings.
+Still, at the same time, it also retains its own identity of being a mid-range phone in an affordable price bracket.

-The smartphone was launched in Pakistan with a price tag of Rs.
-47,999 and comes with some specs.
-It features a large 6.15 inches of display, 4GB RAM and 128GB of internal storage.
-It is powered by Kirin 710 chipset which we previously get to review in Huawei Nova 3i, Honor 8X, and Honor 10 Lite smartphones.
+The smartphone was launched in Pakistan with a price tag of PKR 47,999 and came with some impressive specs, as we witnessed in Huawei Nova 3i, Honor 8X, and Honor 10 Lite smartphones.

-Looking at specs sheet and the launch price of the smartphone, we can see it is quite an attractive mid-range phone but does the Huawei P30 Lite make good use of its specs to deliver a smooth performance.
-Let’s find out in our real life review.
+Looking at the specs sheet and the launch price of the smartphone, we can see it is quite an attractive mid-range phone but does the Huawei P30 Lite make good use of its specs to deliver a smooth performance.
+Let’s find out in our real-life review.

-When it comes to mid-range smartphones, both Honor and Huawei are known to deliver amazing build quality in their devices which was very much evident in Huawei Nova 3i (Review) and Honor 8X (Review); and Huawei P30 lite is no exception.
+When it comes to mid-range smartphones, both Honor and Huawei are known to deliver amazing build quality in their devices, which was very much evident in Huawei Nova 3i and Honor 8X; and Huawei P30 lite is no exception.

-The smartphone boasts a glass body, a pleasant surprise considering that fact that most of the phones in this price segment, of likes OPPO F11 Pro (Review) and Vivo V15 (Review), still come with a plastic back.
-While the plastic body is more durable, glass body of P30 Lite gives it an edge over others in terms of beauty.
+The smartphone boasts a glass body, a pleasant surprise because most of the phones in this price segment, like OPPO F11 Pro and Vivo V15, still come with a plastic back.
+While the plastic body is more durable, the glass body of P30 Lite gives it an edge over others in terms of beauty.

-Our review unit came in Midnight Black color while globally it was launched with two more color options, Peacock Blue and Pearl White, unfortunately, Pakistani users do not have the option to opt for the latter one yet.
+Our review unit came in Midnight Black color.
+At the same time, globally it was launched with two more color options, Peacock Blue and Pearl White, unfortunately, Pakistani users do not have the option to opt for the latter one yet.

 The external beauty of the P30 Lite is irresistible thanks to the premium glass finish.

 The power and volume buttons sit on the right side of the phone and are easily accessible without a need to stretch your thumb.
-However, they feel plasticky and are reminiscent of much cheaper phones like the Honor 10 Lite (Review).
-On the top lies the phone’s SIM tray which does not come with a dedicated microSD slot.
+However, they feel plasticky and are reminiscent of much cheaper phones like the Honor 10 Lite.
+On the top lies the phone’s SIM tray, which does not come with a dedicated microSD slot.

 Though we love the glass body of the smartphone, it does get smudges quite easily and needs to be wiped down frequently to maintain its beauty.
-As always, the soft Silicon case that comes with the smartphone is an excellent choice to save it from harm’s way and protecting the back from the fingerprints.back to menu ↑
+As always, the soft Silicon case that comes with the smartphone is an excellent choice to save it from harm’s way and protect the back from fingerprints.

 Huawei P30 Lite comes with a 6.15 inches Full HD+ display, having a screen resolution of 1080 x 2312 pixels.
-The company claims the phone has a 90% screen to body ratio, but it actually hovers around 84.2% which is still pretty high.
+The company claims the phone has a 90% screen-to-body ratio, but it hovers around 84.2%, which is still pretty high.

 As far as the display quality goes, Huawei P30 Lite comes with a pretty great screen that has deep blacks despite the presence of an LCD panel.
 The colors and the viewing angles are not compromised, even in direct sunlight.

-Galaxy A50, Samsung’s new mid-range smartphone also lies in the same price segment and offers a SUPER AMOLED screen which is ideally a far better option than the LCD panel on P30 Lite.
-However, the display quality of the IPS LCD on the Huawei P30 Lite punches well above the mark in terms of color reproduction, viewing angles and outdoor legibility which helps it to stand firm on its ground.
+Galaxy A50, Samsung’s new mid-range smartphone, also lies in the same price segment and offers a SUPER AMOLED screen, which is ideally a far better option than the LCD panel on P30 Lite.
+However, the display quality of the IPS LCD on the Huawei P30 Lite punches well above the mark in terms of color reproduction, viewing angles, and outdoor legibility, which helps it to stand firm on its ground.

-Huawei P30 lite runs on EMUI 9.0.1, Huawei’s proprietary OS based on the Android Pie (installation guide).
+Huawei P30 lite runs on EMUI 9.0.1, Huawei’s proprietary OS based on Android Pie.
 In the last few years, the custom UI from Huawei has evolved from a flimsy skin to a sophisticated OS.

 Though it comes with many useful features, one thing, however, hasn’t changed all along, the amount of bloatware inside the phone.
 It comes with a lot of preinstalled apps, but you do have the option to uninstall them to free up your smartphone’s space.

-For security and privacy, it offers app lock feature which demands a PIN code or your fingerprint to access a specific app on the device.
-File Safe is also a safety feature which can be used as a vault to place your important stuff like documents, pictures, and videos.
+For security and privacy, it offers an app lock feature that demands a PIN code or your fingerprint to access a specific app on the device.
+File Safe is also a safety feature that can be used as a vault to place your essential stuff like documents, pictures, and videos.

-Private space is another great security and privacy feature which creates a whole new parallel space on your phone and can also be used as the guest mode if you don’t want anyone to peep into your personal stuff.
+Private space is another excellent security and privacy feature which creates a whole new parallel space on your phone and can also be used as the guest mode if you don’t want anyone to peep into your stuff.

-The most attractive thing about this feature is that you can use a different fingerprint for accessing the private space other than the one that you use regularly.
+The most beautiful thing about this feature is that you can use different fingerprints for accessing the private space other than the one that you use regularly.
 So whenever you place that specific finger on the scanner, your device will take you directly to the private space.

-Huawei P30 Lite also comes with the same chipset that is accompanied by a 4GB RAM coupled with a 128GB internal storage which can be enhanced up to 256GB via microSD card.
+Huawei P30 Lite also comes with the same chipset that is accompanied by 4GB RAM coupled with a 128GB internal storage, which can be enhanced up to 256GB via a microSD card.

 If you use the device outdoors for long, even with minimal burden, it tends to get hot after some time, but it isn’t noticeable if you have the protective case snapped on.